RockstarLang/rockstar/codewithrockstar.com/docs/03-variables.md

 ## Poetic Literals

 One of Rockstar's unique features is the ability to initialise variables using song lyrics.

 ### Poetic Numbers

-A poetic number begins with the `like` or `so` keyword, followed by a series of words.
-The Rockstar parser takes the length of each word and interprets it as a decimal digit:
+A poetic number is a way of hiding numbers in lyrics; the Rockstar parser takes the length of each word and interprets it as a decimal digit.

+Poetic numbers are indicated by the `like` and `so` keywords:

 {% rockstar_include poetic-numbers.rock %}

+Assignment using `is` will trigger poetic number parsing if the right-hand side of the `is` expression does **not** start with a keyword or literal; see [assignment using `is`](#assignment-using-is) for more about how this works.

 Words of 10 or more letters are counted modulo 10, so you can use 10-letter words for `0`, 11 letters for `1` and 12 letters for `2`.
 Hyphens `-` are counted as letters, so `demon-haunted` is treated as a 12-letter word.
 Apostrophes are **not** counted, so `nothing` counts as 7 but `nothin'` counts as 6.
 A poetic number counts every word until the end of the current statement (indicated by a newline or punctuation `.!?;`) If you need a poetic number with a decimal point, use an ellipsis `...`  or the Unicode equivalent U+2026 `…` as the decimal.

 {% rockstar_include poetic-numbers-2.rock %}

 ### Poetic strings
 You can initialise string variables without quotes by using the `says` or `said` keyword.
 This will skip exactly one space character and then capture the rest of the line as a literal string.
 If the character immediately following the `says` keyword is not a space, it will be included in the string literal.